JackPotat0/jackpotat0.github.io/docs/game.md

 Gameplay: Pretty slick turn based combat with more strategy planning than the reaction speed of ATB.
 I never engaged with it too much though.
 Sphere grid is still a unique progression system to handle linear and open job class even for today's standards.
 The minigames suck and the endgame is a grindfest that I never bothered with.

-Music: The OST is definitely not the greatest FF OST despite having two of the best motifs in the series (To Zanarkand and Suteki Da Ne) - it is not as cohesive as the other previous titles due to having multiple composers.
+Music: The OST is definitely not the greatest FF OST despite having two of the best motifs in the series (To Zanarkand and Suteki Da Ne) - it is not as cohesive as the other previous titles due to having multiple composers (which all three are amazing btw).
 Most tracks sounds incredible in game but for some reason they sounded weaker out of it.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |